spdx/spdx-online-tools/README.md

 [![GSoC Logo](https://developers.google.com/open-source/gsoc/resources/downloads/GSoC-logo-horizontal.svg)](https://summerofcode.withgoogle.com/projects/#5747767629578240)
 # spdx-online-tools
 Source for the website providing online SPDX tools.
-The tool would provide an an easy all-in-one website to upload, parse, validate, compare, convert and search SPDX license list and documents.
+The tool provides an easy all-in-one website to upload, parse, validate, compare, convert and search SPDX license list and documents.
+[Here](https://github.com/spdx/spdx-online-tools/wiki/Online-SPDX-Tool,-Google-Summer-of-Code-2017) you can find more about the working of the tool.

 ## Features
 * Upload and parse SPDX Documents